otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/02-authentication-and-jwt.md

 }
 ```

 **Note:** In both `Institution` and `Department` models, add a reference to the `User` model's id.
 Make sure you create a new migration using the commands `npx prisma migrate reset && npx prisma migrate dev`.
+Also, we are using the `uuid` function to generate a unique id for the `User` model.

 ### middleware/authRoute.js